View Components in ASP.NET Core MVC

 View Component Server-Side File in ASP.NET Core MVC:

-So, create a class file with the name TopProductsViewComponent.cs within the ViewComponents folder and then copy and paste the following code into it.
-The following code is self-explained, so please go through the comment line for a better understanding.
+So, create a class file named TopProductsViewComponent.cs within the ViewComponents folder and copy and paste the following code.
+The code is self-explained, so please read the comment line for a better understanding.
+Here, we are using the InvokeAsync method for better performance and scalability.

 using Microsoft.AspNetCore.Mvc;